hertzmann/hertzmann.github.io/_posts/2020-10-26-time-and-speed.md

 image: /images/ipad_paintings/piano-player.jpg
 ---

-# Things I Learned from Painting, Part 4: Time and Speed
+# Learning from Painting, Part 4: Time and Speed

 We sometimes think that technically-impressive, labor-intensive artworks are better.
 But working fast doesn't just make you more efficient: with practice, it can bring life to your work.
 Some of my favorite pictures were the fastest.